cassidyjames/cassidyjames.github.io/resume/index.md

 #### Partner Success Engineer _2022–2025_

-I acted as the bridge between the Foundation's dozens of impact partners—organizations deploying the open source, Linux-based [Endless OS](https://www.endlessos.org/os) and other technologies around the world—and the Endless engineering team.
+I acted as the bridge between our engineering team and our dozens of impact partners deploying the open source, Linux-based [Endless OS](https://www.endlessos.org/os) and other technologies around the world.

 ##### Responsibilities: